NethermindEth/Forta-Agents/CompoundV3-Bots/Governance-Events/README.md

 ## Description

-This bot detects events related to governance actions in Compound v3 Comet contracts.
+This bot detects events related to governance actions in Compound v3 Comet contracts, more specifically `PauseAction` and `WithdrawReserves`, as well as `Approval`s with the contract as owner.

 The Comet deployment addresses for each network can be configured in the `agent.config.ts` file.